Skip to content

 Challengeable by: Auditor

-Apply UK Bribery Act 2010 Section 7 third-party due diligence plus FCPA red-flag screening Are third-party intermediaries + suppliers subject to adequate procedures defence under UK Bribery Act Section 7 plus FCPA accounting provisions?
+Apply UK Bribery Act Section 7 third-party due diligence and FCPA red-flag screening Do the third-party intermediaries and suppliers fall under the UK Bribery Act Section 7 adequate-procedures defence and the FCPA accounting provisions?
 AI Agent Vendor

-Third-party due diligence under UK Bribery Act 2010 Section 7 adequate procedures defence per UK MoJ Guidance 2011 plus DOJ Corporate Enforcement Policy plus ECCP March 2023 with ISO 37001 alignment.
-FCPA red-flag screening covering: payments to consultants in jurisdictions without business presence, commission rates above industry norm, payments routed through tax havens, requests for cash payments, unusual payment instructions, payments to family members of foreign officials.
-Refinitiv World-Check + Dow Jones Risk and Compliance + LexisNexis sanctions + PEP screening.
-LLM never auto-determines compliance outcome - compliance officer + general counsel applies disposition with rationale
+Third-party due diligence supports the UK Bribery Act Section 7 adequate procedures defence under UK MoJ Guidance, aligned with the DOJ Corporate Enforcement Policy, the ECCP and ISO 37001.
+FCPA red-flag screening covers payments to consultants in jurisdictions where the firm has no presence, commission rates above the industry norm, payments routed through tax havens, requests for cash, unusual payment instructions and payments to family members of foreign officials.
+Sanctions and PEP screening runs against Refinitiv World-Check, Dow Jones Risk and Compliance and LexisNexis.
+The LLM never determines the compliance outcome; a compliance officer and general counsel disposition it with rationale.

 Decision Record